bacontime/games-mirror/rules/abstract-dameo.md

 ### Moving

-- Men can move **diagonally forward**: ↖↗ **one space**.
+- Men move one space **diagonally forward**: ↖↗
-- Kings move **diagonally forward or backwards**: ↖↗↙↘ **one space**.
+- Kings move one space **diagonally forward or backward**: ↖↗↙↘
 - If a Man ends his move on the back row, he is promoted to a King.

 ### Capturing

-- Men and Kings capture by hopping over an enemy in a direction they can move.
+- Men and Kings capture by hopping over an enemy in the same directions they can move.
-- Capturing is mandatory.
 - If there are multiple captures available, **you may choose** which to do.
-- Multiple captures can happen in a turn.
-    - If the piece you just moved can capture again, it can and must do so.
-    - You can't capture the same piece twice.